-Poetic Books (3 semester credits)
+BIB 402 Poetic Books (3 units)

 This course is a study of the six books of the Old Testament commonly known as the Poetic Books, with a brief introduction to Hebrew poetry.
-The books studied are Job, Psalms, Proverbs, Ecclesiastes, Song of Solomon, and Lamentations.
+The books studied are Job, Psalms, Proverbs, Ecclesiastes, Song of

+Solomon, and Lamentations.
 An analysis is made of the authorship, literary structure, doctrine, and theology of each book, with emphasis placed on the role of wisdom literature in the Christian life and faith.
 Prerequisites: Hermeneutics or equivalent (may be taken concurrently).

-Revelation and Daniel (3 semester credits)
+BIB 305 Revelation and Daniel (3 units)